-A new dining trend has emerged in Albuquerque that has something to do with the type of cuisine, but perhaps even more to do with the “look and feel” of the dining experience.
-New restaurants have emerged that can transport you from the dour sameness of Duke City dining.
-Restaurants such as the Slate Street Cafe, Standard Diner and most recently the Grove Cafe & Market are so un-Albuquerque that you just may feel as if you’re dining at a more sophisticated and cosmopolitan city.
-This trendy pattern is especially prevalent in the revitalized, reinvigorated downtown district and more so in the East Downtown (EDO) area, a burgeoning residential and business district regarded by real estate experts as one of the “top five up-and-coming areas in the nation.”
+With the advent of the millennium, a new dining trend emerged in Albuquerque that has something to do with the type of cuisine, but perhaps even more to do with the “look and feel” of the dining experience.
+New restaurants emerged that can transport you from the dour sameness of Duke City dining.
+Restaurants such as the Slate Street Cafe, Standard Diner and perhaps most of all the Grove Cafe & Market are so un-Albuquerque that you just may feel as if you’re dining at a more sophisticated and cosmopolitan city.
+This trendy pattern was especially prevalent in the revitalized, reinvigorated downtown district and more so in the East Downtown (EDO) area, a burgeoning residential and business district regarded by real estate experts as one of the “top five up-and-coming areas in the nation.”

 The EDO is considered an urban evolution of sorts as historic buildings are reclaimed from veritable scrapheaps and transmogrified into vibrant and thriving neighborhoods in which residents can work, live, shop and play.
 The EDO is where you’ll find the Grove Cafe & Market which launched its unique restaurant concept in June, 2006.
 Functionally and esthetically, it’s got the look and feel of a market restaurant in Portland, Oregon or maybe even San Francisco, California.
-It’s got the look and feel of a market restaurant that’s going places.
+It’s got the look and feel of a market restaurant that’s going places and indeed, in its decade and a half of feeding Albuquerque, The Grove has earned numerous accolades from local and national media.

-The expansive interior, which Albuquerque Journal food critic Andrea Lin says is “somewhere between industrial-loft and trendy restaurant” is bustling and inviting despite cold concrete floors, exposed ductwork and steel beams.
+The expansive interior, which erstwhile Albuquerque Journal food critic Andrea Lin described as “somewhere between industrial-loft and trendy restaurant” is bustling and inviting despite cold concrete floors, exposed ductwork and steel beams.
 Moreover, it is a fun place that will certainly invoke the feeling of deja vu (if ever you’ve dined in Portland) or the feeling that you’re dining in an oasis of sophistication.
+Weather permitting (and for those of us accompanied by our four-legged fur children), the preferred dining area may well be the expansive outdoor patio though the cacophonous commotion from Central Avenue traffic will quickly remind you you’re in Albuquerque.

 True to its name, there is a market, but it’s not to be mistaken for the type of market at which you can pick up all your comestibles.
 The market portion of the complex has a nice selection of gourmet specialty items such as chocolate, cheeses, crackers, olive oils, pastas and more.
 The menu isn’t quite fine-dining and it certainly isn’t fast food fare.
 Call it fast-casual fare for everyday dining.
 A large slate board lists every item on the menu save for the day’s specials.
 You order at a counter and are given not a number, but a placard touting a market product provided by a local vendor.
 Somehow the wait staff will manage to find you.